Currently viewing the tag: "mental illness"

 Feelings

-Palm Springs Emotional HealingThe next primary distractor of the mind is emotions, especially when highly charged.
+Palm Springs Emotional HealingEmotions are the next primary distractor of the mind, especially when highly charged.
 Every person has had the experience of being so angry, hurt, or upset that they could not think straight.
 Their minds went on overdrive, and they could not stop thinking about what had gotten them riled up.
-Alternatively, every person can relate to being infatuated with someone, something, or some experience, such that their mind loops back to their infatuation repeatedly: they cannot stop thinking about them.
+Alternatively, every person can relate to being infatuated with someone, something, or some experience, such that their mind repeatedly loops back to their infatuation: they cannot stop thinking about it.
 Both are the consequence of an emotionally charged mind.

 When the mind is highly charged, it is practically impossible to silence it.
 Unfortunately, this is the steady state for many people, as they spend most of their waking consciousness highly charged about one thing or another.
 When chronic or extreme, highly charged emotional states can lead to what we label as mental illness.
 Not only is an emotionally charged mind a distraction to quieting the mind, but overall, it is unhealthy for the individual.